 I've shifted attention and argument here, divagating along a geomantic fractal to bring Paterson and Camden into alignment -- rather than estabish the uniquity of Paterson per se.
 But what interests me here is the alignment, the common experience to be had in both places, as I myself experienced it.
 Does lived experience in either place reflect the commonality of topographical conditions beneath the respective river domes of these two cities?
 The question is probably unanswerable.
 Speaking personally, however, my answer would be yes -- irrespective of whatever civilizing process may have been at work to radically transform our cities, and empty them of meaning.

 I want to close with a postscript on poetry, reemphasizing the references in the preceding text.
 These two cities -- these places -- have engendered a significant and enduring body of poetry during the past two centuries.
 Two poets, in particular, come first to mind: Walt Whitman in Camden, whose Leaves of Grass revolutionized verse form -- and content -- in the second half of the 19th century, and William Carlos Williams, whose verse epic, appropriately titled Paterson (alluded to by Davenport), written almost exactly one hundred years after Leaves of Grass, was and remains a key modernist text.
-There were other significant poets in both places too – Allen Ginsberg, a native of Paterson (whose father Louis was also a poet), and the great American haiku poet Nick Virgilio in Camden (Virgilio died in 1989).
+There were other significant poets in both places too – Allen Ginsberg, a native of Paterson (whose father Louis was also a poet), and the notable American haiku poet Nick Virgilio in Camden (Virgilio died in 1989).
 Ginsberg's Howl, a signature work of the Beat movement, is another foundational 20th-century text.
 Virglio's output and his impact in and around Camden and neighboring Philadelphia was large, with what is perhaps his most famous poem, reflecting the Japanese roots of haiku:

 Lily: